robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

 ___

-NEXT -->

 ----
-### 6. BONUS
+### 6. FINAL

 - As previoused mentioned, we will make some changes.
 First, the font-based "My Logo" will be changed to our formR logo image file.
-Then, because the next author would like to work with diffent colors for the blocks, we can easily change them.
-Let's have some fun.
+We will also add some code to the index.**css** file to animate the "Sign In" button.
+AND finally, because the next author would like to work with diffent colors for the blocks, we can easily change them.

+- Let's have some fun.
 This will require some modifications to your existing code in both the index.<b>html</b> AND index.<b>css</b> files.

 First, the index.<b>html</b> file.
 ___